Previous Page

 At Affirm, Max Levchin revisits their strategy document annually, viewing it as if it were his first year at formulating a strategy with fresh eyes.
 Reflecting on a decade’s worth of such documents, he observes that approximately 80% of Affirm’s strategy has persisted since the company’s inception.

-Below is an exemplary mission-to-metrics document penned by Grant LaFontaine, the co-founder and CEO of Whatnot (W20), written for 2022.
+Below is an exemplary mission-to-metrics document penned by Grant LaFontaine, the co-founder and CEO of Whatnot written for 2022.
 Whatnot operates as a peer-to-peer live commerce platform, facilitating transactions between buyers and sellers via live video streaming.
 The document, edited to protect strategic details, serves as a prime example of what every CEO should compose once their team reaches 50 members.

-Template: Whatnot's Mission-to-Metrics
+5. Example I: Whatnot's Mission-to-Metrics

 Mission